istng/istng/README.md

 ---

 ### 🏛 Faculty of Computer Science Projects
-These projects where done between the years 2016 and 2018, in the University of Buenos Aires.
-I made this projects with a group of fellow students as part of the lectures we were taking.
-We had to make specifications from the poject guidelines, write the software from those specifications, and then make extensive tests that would be shown on a report with graphics and conclusions.
+These projects have been done between 2016 and 2018, in the University of Buenos Aires.
+I performed them with a group of fellow students as part of the lectures we were taking.
+We made specs from the poject guidelines, writing the software from those specs, and making extensive testing shown lately on a comprehensive report, with graphics and conclusions.
 - [Machine Learning techniques for Face Recognition](https://github.com/patosabogal/Metodos-TP2)
 Written in **`C++`** and **`Python`** for Numerical Methods.